 11. Confidential information

-11.1 All information, Documentation and codes relating to the Software, OMnet, the Equipment or to other information of a sensitive nature relating to either party or either party’s business which may come into the possession of the other party or any employee, authorised agent or sub-contractor of the other party (hereinafter defined as "Information"), is proprietary and confidential.
+11.1 All information, Documentation and codes relating to the Software, OMnet, the Equipment or to other information of a confidential nature relating to either party or either party’s business which may come into the possession of the other party or any employee, authorised agent or sub-contractor of the other party (hereinafter defined as "Information"), is proprietary and confidential.
 Each party hereby agree that it shall use the same solely in accordance with the provisions of this Agreement and that it shall not at any time during or after expiry or termination of this Agreement disclose the same, whether directly or indirectly, to any third party without the other party's prior written consent.

 This Clause 11 shall not apply to Information which: